 Data and information systems that collect and report a number of important pieces of information about employment and integration outcomes are important.
 Data collection helps states understand where they are and where they need to go.

-- Participant Individual Record Layout (PIRL) Data Visualization Tool - PIRL is a set of common definitions that are shared across multiple programs within American Job Centers for performance reporting and shows states how they are doing with disability reporting.
-PIRL was developed collaboratively by the U.S. Departments of Labor and Education as a part of the Workforce Innovation and Opportunity Act (WIOA) performance accountability-related provisions.
+- Participant Individual Record Layout (PIRL) Data Visualization Tool — PIRL is a set of common definitions that are shared across multiple programs within American Job Centers for performance reporting and shows states how they are doing with disability reporting.
+PIRL was developed collaboratively by DOL and the U.S. Department of Education as part of the WIOA performance accountability-related provisions.

 - WIOA Disability-Related Reporting: A Deep Dive into the Participant Individual Record Layout (PIRL) — In Part 2 of this two-part webinar series by the LEAD Center, presenters discuss the definitions and coding for each of the ten disability-related PIRL data elements, why to collect this data, and how it benefits participants and programs.
 Additionally, Wisconsin’s Department of Workforce Development highlights best practices related to their case management system, guidance for their local areas and staff training.